jonniespratley/javascript-learning-material/modern-javascript-1/javascript-prototypes.md

 What is important about the `prototype` is something called **dynamic dispatch**.
 This happens when you try and access a property or method on an object, if it does not exist, JavaScript **checks the objects prototype** to see if it exists there and goes up the prototype chain until a match is found, if it is not found, then the return result from the operation is `undefined`.

-## 'Class' Functions
+## Constructor Functions
-In JavaScript, defining a simple function creates some of the same behavior as a class.
-Since classes do not exist in JavaScript as it is prototype-based, developers have been simulating classes but in reality it is just a function; since all functions by default get a public, nonenumerable property on them called `prototype`, which points to an arbitrary object.
+Objects can be created from a constructor function.
+Giving JavaScript developers the features that classes provide in other languages; all functions by default get a public, nonenumerable property on them called `prototype`, which points to an arbitrary object.

 ###### Interactive Session: